 Build your inbound funnel

 This isn’t the time to educate ourselves on all the competing inbound funnel models, buyer journeys, and all those Marketing terms we love.
-Let’s keep things practical.
+Let’s keep things practical, because B2B lead-gen is about getting a result.
 You want prospects to find you when they have a problem you can solve, or an opportunity that you can assist with.
 Stages, funnels, journeys be damned: what you want is simple.
 More to the point, your prospects want the same thing as you – from their perspective.
-Your buyers want to find solutions to their problems, without having to make an exhausting number of inquiries and suffer endless sales pitches.
+Your buyers want to find solutions to their problems, so they don’t have to make an exhausting number of inquiries and suffer endless sales pitches.

-It’s time to revisit the formula we hinted at earlier.
+It’s time to revisit the formula we hinted at earlier, and start solving your lead-gen problem mathematically.

 We’ve boiled out all the fluff and arrived at the definitive B2B inbound lead generation formula: